jb297686/jb297686.github.io/_posts/2025-10-03-ultralytics-conveyor.md

 # Fine-tuning Overview <a name="transfer-learning-overview"></a>
 ### Overview
-So we can get our results in front of our client before they go cool on the whole idea, and also to keep costs down, we'll start with a pre-existing model (rather than create our own model from scratch.
+So we can get our results in front of our client before they go cool on the whole idea, and also to keep costs down, we'll start with a pre-existing model (rather than create our own model from scratch).
 We'll see how it performs on the sample data.
-Since we've done this kind of thing before our experience tells us that, to get even better results, it may be worth fine-tuning the model with some of the sample data provided by the customer.
+Since we've done this kind of thing before our experience tells us that, to get better results, it may be worth fine-tuning the model with some of the sample data provided by the customer.

 ### YOLO